INT Function – Google Sheets

 This function can simplify large numbers or convert decimal values to integers.
 You can also use it to filter data in a spreadsheet.

-⚠️ The INT function will always round down to the nearest integer.
-If you use this function with a negative number, the INT function will round down to the nearest integer, even if the negative number is less than zero.
+⚠️ If you use this function with a negative number, the INT function will round away from zero.
 See the second example for clarification.

 SYNTAX